yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-local-storage/index.md

 - When we call `localStorage` in the Dev Tools, we will get back something that looks like a JavaScript object.
 We know this because it starts and ends in curly braces, and we see property/value pairs separated by commas
 - All of the values in red are enclosed in double quotes

 `localStorage` stores a JavaScript object with key/value pairs.
-The key is like a label and the value holds the actual data we want to be stored.
+The key is like a label, and the value holds the actual data we want to be stored.

 ### Local Storage in Netflix